 McDonald’s Hot Fudge Sauce Ingredients And Substitutions

-- 2 Tablespoon Oil: If neutral oils like vegetable or canola aren’t available, melted butter works for added richness.
-Coconut oil is another option but may slightly alter the flavor.
+- 2 Tablespoons Oil: If neutral oils like vegetable or canola aren’t available, melted butter works for added richness.
+Coconut oil is another option, but it may slightly alter the flavor.

 - 1 Cup Water